kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.4.7 =
+* FEATURE: Added 'Duplicate' button to admin UI for cloning Fontsamplers
+* FIX: Fixed an issue with Media Gallery uploads prevented by Fontsampler mime type filters

 = 0.4.6 =
 * TWEAK: Bumped the PHP version requirement of Fontsampler itself to PHP 7.0.0.
 Do not upgrade Fontsampler unless your server supports at least PHP version 7.0.0!